Meter stamp: UPU approval

 The international use of meter marks was approved by the Universal Postal Union in 1920, effective 1 January 1922.

 Forgeries

 Meter stamps can be forged like any other stamp.
 In the 1990s, fraudsters in Nigeria began to forge meter stamps using a rubber stamp in connection with 419 scams as applying a rubber stamp to letters was much cheaper than even the forged stamps they had previously used.

 Revenue stamps

-Meter stamps can be used to pay taxes and the resulting meter marks are a form of revenue stamp.
+Meter stamps can be used as a form of revenue stamp.